-As we are not traveling as much as we use to, we plan to use this section to post some of the local things we do on a regular basis, such as hiking, festivals, and other outdoor activities.
+We are not traveling as much as we use to, so in this section we will be posting some of the local things we do on a regular basis, such as hiking, festivals, and other outdoor activities.

 This post will be pinned to the top of this page when we are not traveling.
 Activities posted here will rotate out as time passes.